 Assuming that each of the director nominees referenced in the section entitled "Proposal No. 2-Election of Directors" beginning on page 115 of this proxy statement is approved by our stockholders at the Meeting, our Board will be comprised of the following persons immediately following the Meeting: Michael A. Martino, Michelle G. Burris, George W. Dunbar, Jr., Robert E. Ivy and Dwight Winstead.
-In the event the Arrangement is not completed, each of these directors will continue in office until our 2009 annual meeting of stockholders or until their successors are elected and qualified.

 In the event the Arrangement is completed, the Board has approved modifications to the composition of the Board such that immediately upon completion of the Arrangement:

-- the number of directors that shall serve on the Board shall be increased from five to seven in accordance with our bylaws; - two members of the Board shall resign from the Board resulting in an aggregate of four vacancies; - three of the vacancies shall be filled by current directors of OncoGenex, or nominees selected by OncoGenex, who shall be selected by OncoGenex prior to completion of the Arrangement; and - · the remaining vacancy shall be filled by an independent director to be selected by the remaining three Sonus directors and three nominated OncoGenex directors.
+- the number of directors that shall serve on the Board shall be increased from five to seven in accordance with our bylaws; - George W. Dunbar, Jr. and Robert E. Ivy shall resign from the Board; - · Scott Cormack, Neil Clendeninn and Patrick R. Brady shall be appointed by OncoGenex to fill three of the vacancies on the Board; and - the remaining vacancy shall be filled by an independent director to be selected by the three Sonus directors and the three OncoGenex directors serving on the Board upon completion of the Arrangement.